liu044100/SmileWeather/README.md

 pod 'SmileWeather'

 ```
-Or you can drag the `SmileWeather` fold to your project.
+Or you can drag the `SmileWeather` folder to your project.

 **Step 2.** Sign up [Wunderground](http://www.wunderground.com/weather/api) or [Openweathermap](http://openweathermap.org/api) to get the api key.